 where the characteristic time $t_B$ is given by

-It is determined by the following parameters: $e_{\text{lab}}$ is the total energy per nucleon in the laboratory frame~(equivalent to fixed target mode); $n_p$ and $n_t$ are the amounts of actually collided nucleons from projectile and target in fixed target mode~(they depend on impact parameter); $m_N = 0.938$~GeV is the mass of nucleon; $\rho(0)$ is the density in the center of the fireball in the initial time moment; $\alpha$ determines the distribution of density in the fireball, we take $\alpha = 0.25$. $B(x_1; x_2)$ in Eq.\,(\ref{eq::t_B}) is the beta-function~(Euler integral of the~1-st kind).
+It is determined by the following parameters: $e_{\text{lab}}$ is the total energy per nucleon in the laboratory frame~(equivalent to fixed-target mode); $n_p$ and $n_t$ are the amounts of actually collided nucleons from the projectile and target in the fixed-target mode~(they depend on the impact parameter); $m_N = 0.938$~GeV is the mass of nucleon; $\rho(0)$ is the density in the center of the fireball at the initial-time moment; $\alpha$ determines the distribution of density in the fireball, we take $\alpha = 0.25$. $B(x_1; x_2)$ in Eq.\,(\ref{eq::t_B}) is the beta function~(Euler integral of the~first kind).
 The quantity $t_B$ corresponds to the moment of turning the evolution of the fireball to the ballistic motion.

 Application of~Eq.\,(\ref{eq::t_B}) to our case gives~$t_B = 0.61-0.85$~fm/$c$, depending on the impact parameter.
-The correspondent evolutions of the inverse Hubble parameter are shown in~Fig.\,\ref{fig::Hz} with dashed colored lines for two values of the initial moment:~1.8~fm/$c$~(the first touch moment) and~4.07~fm/$c$~(estimate from~Eq.\,(\ref{eq::Hz_bs})).
-Both sets of curves representing~Eq.\,(\ref{eq::H_Bondorf}) go close to the data.
-On the simulated data for nucleons, the duration of growth of the Hubble parameter before the ballistic motion (decreasing part of $1/H_z$ after its second peak) is close to the prediction from the~Eq.\,(\ref{eq::H_Bondorf}).
+The corresponding evolutions of the inverse Hubble parameter are shown in~Fig.\,\ref{fig::Hz} by the dashed colored lines for two values of the initial moment:~1.8~fm/$c$~(the first touch moment) and~4.07~fm/$c$~[estimate from~Eq.\,(\ref{eq::Hz_bs})].
+Both sets of the curves representing~Eq.\,(\ref{eq::H_Bondorf}) go close to the data.
+On the simulated data for nucleons, the duration of growth of the Hubble parameter before the ballistic motion (the decreasing part of~$1/H_z$ after its second peak) is close to the prediction from~Eq.\,(\ref{eq::H_Bondorf}).